sebgoa/cloudstack-books/en/ocftutorial.markdown

 Add provisioning steps
 ----------------------

 Once you have successfully started a machine with vagrant, you are ready to specify a provisioning script.
-Create a `boostrap.sh` bash script in your working directory and make it to whatever your want.
+Create a `boostrap.sh` bash script in your working directory and make it do whatever your want.

 Add this provisioning step in the `Vagrantfile` like so: